 The shop drawings are reviewed by the builder, engineer, the building owner, and other involved parties.
 Once the shop drawings are finalized, the SIPs are fabricated and shipped to the jobsite for installation.

 For construction professionals competent in standard wood framing techniques, the task of learning SIPs is not difficult.
-The SIPA Registered Builder program offers both online and onsite training courses covering everything builders need to know about SIP installation.
+The SIPA Registered Builder program provides an online training course covering what builders need to know about SIP installation.

 Many SIP manufacturers and dealer/distributors also offer onsite technical assistance for builders that are new to SIP construction.

 There are a number of resources on structural insulated panels:

 Builders can participate in the online SIP installation course through the SIPA Registered Builder Program.

 SIPA offers AIA Continuing Education courses for design professionals.

 Browse the publications on the SIPA Online Store.
 The Builder’s Guide to Structural Insulated Panels (SIPs), by Joe Lstiburek is a popular book that contains a wealth of information.